aurimas13/Machine-Learning-Goodness/README.md

 With the start of **100DaysOfMLCode** challenge this Machine Learning Goodness repository is updated daily with either the completed Jupyter notebooks, Python codes, ML projects, useful ML/DL/NN libraries, repositories, cheat codes of ML/DL/NN/AI, useful information such as websites, beneficial learning materials, tips and whatnot not to mention some basic and advanced Python coding.

 As the challenge is over the repo still grows.
-New beneficial material or materials in the world of Machine Learning when found is/are added to [books](#worthy-books), [tools](#worthy-tools) or [repositories](#worthy-repositories) and tweeted through my Twitter account and on Linkedin as well as sometimes on Facebook.
+New beneficial material or materials in the world of Machine Learning when found is/are added to [books](#worthy-books), [tools](#worthy-tools) or [repositories](#worthy-repositories) as well as updated in **FinishYearWithML** challenge and tweeted through my Twitter account and on Linkedin as well as sometimes on Facebook, Instagram.

 # Table of Contents